dijkstracula/solvent/paper/report.md

 work in the type-theoretic space.
 While inexpressive relative to their counterparts in research languages, even "simple" type systems[^1] enjoyed by conventional industrial languages like Java or C# provide a powerful mechanism to statically reject invalid programs.
-Type systems also enjoy strong metatheoretic properties.
+Under the Curry-Howard correspondence[@TaPL] we can consider, at least to a first approximation, that a program passing the typechecker corresponds to a proof in a constructive logic[@ProgramEqualsProof].
+As a logical system, type systems enjoy strong metatheoretic properties.
 Soundness (that is, invalid programs will always be rejected), reconstruction (that is, types can be inferred via terms' usage without human annotation), and termination are guaranteed, even when